pyth-network/pyth-gitbook/token-holders/participate-in-governance.md

 # Introduction

-The Pyth Network is governed by its token holders.
-They have the ultimate authority over protocol matters.
+The Pyth Network is governed by Pyth token-holders.
+They have the ultimate authority over the future of the protocol.
+Participating in governance requires locking Pyth tokens in the staking contract.
 Only staked tokens are eligible to vote.

 To get started with governance :
 - Lock your tokens in the [staking program](token-holders/the-staking-program.md)